experimenthouse/Pater/Specification/person-record-specification.md

 # Person Record Specification

 The person is the fundamental unit in Pater.
+A `person record` identifies a unique individual.

 ## Person Record Content